hmans/rbfu/README.md

 **rbfu manages multiple versions of Ruby and allows you to switch between them on the fly.**

 Yes, just like [RVM](http://beginrescueend.com/) and [rbenv](https://github.com/sstephenson/rbenv)!
 "Why, good sir", I hear you ask, "do we need another one of these?"
-Well, there isn't really anything wrong with RVM nor rbenv; they simply didn't work the way I would like this stuff to work.
-So one day I decided to scratch my own itch.
-There you go.
+Well, there isn't really anything wrong with RVM nor rbenv; they simply don't work the way I would prefer this stuff to work.
+So one day I decided to scratch my own itch; there you go.
 As to the details of that itch, I could probably write a nice, big blog article about this; let's just say for now that I believe both RVM and, ironically, rbenv are simply trying to do too much.

 See, rbfu does one thing and one thing only: